devops329/devops/instruction/deploymentStrategies/deploymentStrategies.md

 # Deployment strategies

 There are many different deployment strategies you can use when deploying your application.
-Each of the different strategies address a specific system complexities.
-All strategies require some concept of a version and they usually requires some level of compatibility between deployed versions.
+Each of the different strategies address a specific system of complexities.
+All strategies require some concept of a version and they usually require some level of compatibility between deployed versions.

 ## Branches